Trade/other name(s): Revlimid (formerly Revimid), CC-5013

 - Second cancer such as acute leukemia or Hodgkin lymphoma*

-- Death due to allergic reaction, tumor lysis syndrome, or severe rash
+- Death due to allergic reaction, tumor lysis syndrome, liver failure, or other cause

 *See “Precautions” section for more detailed information.